-For those wanting to facilitate sharing of ideas, experience and best practice related to living labs in Universities and Colleges in the UK.
+For those wanting to facilitate the sharing of ideas, experience and best practice related to living labs in universities and colleges.

-For those wanting to facilitate sharing of ideas, experience and best practice related to ISO 14001 in Universities and Colleges in the UK.
+For those wanting to facilitate the sharing of ideas, experience and best practice related to ISO 14001 in universities and colleges.

-For those wanting to facilitate sharing of ideas, experience and best practice related to biodiversity in Universities and Colleges in the UK.
+For those wanting to facilitate the sharing of ideas, experience and best practice related to biodiversity in universities and colleges.

 Energy & Water

-For those wanting to facilitate sharing of ideas, experience and best practice related to fair trade in Universities and Colleges in the UK.
+For those wanting to facilitate the sharing of ideas, experience and best practice related to fair trade in universities and colleges.

 For those wanting to share and learn from each others' experience in the important area of green ICT.

-For those who either work or study in a University or College who are looking to reaching their self-leadership potential.
+For those who either work or study in a university or college who are looking to reach their self-leadership potential.

 Scotland based groups - Topic Support Networks (TSN)

 Scotland’s universities and colleges have publicly declared their intention to address the challenges of climate change and reduce their carbon footprints by signing the Universities and Colleges Climate Commitment for Scotland (UCCCfS) - this programme is delivered by the EAUC and funded by the Scottish Funding Council.
 As part of this, Topic Support Networks (TSN) were created to facilitate groups of people working together on a specific sustainability subject that is relevant to Scottish colleges and universities.